BluesClue27/SC4053-Blockchain-Technology/README.md

 2. Fill in the form:
    - **Description:** "Will it rain tomorrow?"
    - **Outcomes:** Add at least two outcomes (e.g., "Yes", "No")
-   - **Resolution Time:** Select a date/time at least 1 hour in the future
+   - **Resolution Time:** Select a date/time at least 1 minute in the future
    - **Arbitrator Addresses:** Add 3 or more arbitrator addresses
      - Example: Use addresses from Accounts #1, #2, #3 (see [TEST_ACCOUNTS.md](./TEST_ACCOUNTS.md))
      - Can have up to 21 arbitrators